TOWNS & AREAS | PLACES TO STAY | FUN THINGS TO DO | COLORADO MAPS |

 The south central region of Colorado was originally settled as part of requirements for getting and keeping a Spanish or Mexican Grant which called for establishing centers of population and developing the land.
 However, when the United States obtained this land, San Luis was the first permanent town in Colorado and was founded in 1851.
 The Los Caminos Antiguos Byway goes through this first town, as well as Fort Garland, Antonito, Alamosa, and into Chama, New Mexico, following the trails of the Spanish Conquerors (see our San Luis Valley Area Map).
 The byway is 129 miles long and takes about three hours to travel.

-As you're traveling the byway, be sure to visit the oldest church in Colorado, Our Lady of Guadeloupe Parish church.
+As you're traveling the byway, be sure to visit the oldest church in Colorado, Our Lady of Guadelupe Parish church.
 Joseph Machebeuf (1812-1889), spread Roman Catholicism throughout Colorado.
 A French missionary, he said first Mass in Colorado in a crude adobe chapel in Conejos in 1858.
 It was later replaced by Our Lady of Guadeloupe Church, Colorado's oldest church.
 The church is located in Conejos, Colorado, just off US Highway 285.

 Another interesting historical spot is the Jack Dempsey Museum.
 Jack Dempsey, born in Manassa, Colorado, June 24, 1895, went on to become the heavy-weight boxing champion of the World.
 At age 14, Jack began fighting at mining camps under the name "Kid Blackie."
 At age 24 Jack was the first superstar of the ring, and one of the most popular champions ever.
 Jack died in 1983.
 The Museum opened in the 1960s in a one-room log cabin near the spot where Jack grew up.
 Displayed are boxing mementos and pictures donated by locals and the Dempsey family.
 Open Memorial Day through Labor Day.